earthly/website/blog/_posts/2021-12-10-printf-debugging.md

 <figcaption>Srinivasa Ramanujan</figcaption>
 </div>

 Srinivasa Ramanujan was an Indian mathematician.
 He lacked formal training in mathematics but made many important contributions to the field.
 (Wikipedia says he contributed 3900 original results to mathematics).
-Srinivasa was discovered because he wrote letters to G. H. Hardy, a British mathematician, who brought him to Cambridge as his doctoral student.
+Ramanujan was discovered because he wrote letters to G. H. Hardy, a British mathematician, who brought him to Cambridge as his doctoral student.

 However, long before Hardy discovered him, Ramanujan was obsessed with equations and numbers.
 He spent all his time working on math but had very little access to high-quality mathematics textbooks.
 However, he managed to get a book from his local library called "A Synopsis of Elementary Results in Pure and Applied Mathematics."
 It was a reference book and listed, in condensed form, many mathematical theorems, but it often skipped the explanations and proofs.